nhsengland/QISA-CQC-dashboard-BAU/README.md

 For more information about the data tables used, please see the data flow charts.

 ## License
-Unless stated otherwise, the codebase is released under the MIT LICENSE This covers both the codebase and any sample code in the documentation.
+Unless stated otherwise, the codebase is released under the MIT LICENSE.
+This covers both the codebase and any sample code in the documentation.
-See LICENSE for more information.
+See [MIT License](LICENSE.md) for more information.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ## Author